Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Better routing means tighter delivery windows, and tighter windows mean fewer disappointed customers.
 Real-time tracking gives people visibility into where their order actually is, which cuts down on “where’s my delivery?” calls before they happen.

 When something does go sideways—a delay, a changed window—automated notifications keep customers in the loop without anyone having to manually reach out.
 That kind of transparency goes a long way toward maintaining trust.
-For operations running same-day or express services, automation makes it possible to commit to faster timelines and actually deliver on them consistently.
+For operations running same-day or express services, automation makes it possible to commit to faster timelines and actually deliver on them consistently, particularly in the demanding last mile delivery segment.

 Scalability and Growth Support